DISCERNING READERS

 “I like people who care enough about what’s going on to speak up when they don’t like what they see.
 Of course, there are critics and there are critics, but even the worst of them are more stimulating than the best of the yes-men.

-The Levels of Dissent: Constant, Loyal, and Royal
+The Levels of Dissent: The Constant, The Loyal, and The Royal

 “The critic who has the most negative effect on me is the constant complainer—the cynic who gripes about everything but never offers a suggestion to help ward off the gloom and doom he forever forecasts.